lentzi90/kube-ops/README.md

 ## Options

+There are multiple ways to configure the vagrant cluster.
+This section describes some of the possibilities, but by no means all of them.

+Check the `examples` folder for some example configurations.
+It contains inventory files ending with `.ini` and vagrant files starting with `Vagrantfile`.
+If you wish to try one of the examples, replace the `Vagrantfile` with the example vagrant file (e.g. `mv examples/Vagrantfile.ha Vagrantfile`).
+It is already configured to use the corresponding example inventory.

+### Virtualization provider

-If you want to use virtualbox, just install virtualbox and vagrant and change the `inventory.ini` file to use the virtualbox block instead of the libvirt one.
+If you want to use virtualbox instead of libvirt, just install virtualbox and change the `inventory.ini` file to use the virtualbox block instead of the libvirt one.
 Like this:

 ```
 ; Libvirt